Cancers and Specialties

 How are genitourinary cancers diagnosed?

-Most genitourinary cancer diagnoses will start with urine lab tests to check for blood and see if it contains any cancer or pre-cancer cells.
-Different urine tests can also be used to identify possible biomarkers or tumor markers, in order to see if you may have cancer.
+Most genitourinary cancer diagnoses will start with blood and/or urine lab tests.
+Different lab tests can also be used to identify possible biomarkers or tumor markers, to see if you may have cancer.
 If bladder cancer is suspected, your cancer care team may recommend a cystoscopy, in which a camera is inserted to examine the inner lining of the bladder and take biopsy samples as necessary.
-If kidney cancer is suspected CT and MRI scans are often utilized to diagnose the cancer.
+If kidney cancer is suspected, CT and MRI scans are often utilized to diagnose the cancer.

 Some blood tests can help diagnose a few types of tumors, and there have been recent developments in testicular cancer blood tests.
-Many testicular cancers make high levels of alpha-fetoprotein (AFP), lactate dehydrogenase (LDH) and human chorionic gonadotropin (HCG) proteins which can act as tumor markers in the blood, suggesting a testicular tumor.
-Specific levels of these proteins in a blood test can also help doctors to tell which type of testicular cancer may be present.
+Many testicular cancers produce high levels of alpha-fetoprotein (AFP), lactate dehydrogenase (LDH), and human chorionic gonadotropin (HCG), which act as tumor markers in the blood, suggesting testicular cancer.
+Specific levels of these proteins in a blood test can also help doctors determine which type of testicular cancer may be present.

-While we are not sure of all of the causes of genitourinary cancer there are some factors which may increase the risk of getting kidney, testicular or bladder cancers.
+While we are not sure of all of the causes of genitourinary cancer, there are several factors that may increase the risk of getting a diagnosis.

 Common risk factors include: